Food Getting Stuck? Bariatric Coaching

 Too big of a bite.
 Too quick of eating.

-But what about your options in that very moment to get relief?
+But what about your options at that very moment to get relief?

 It might seem like sense to drink water to get it to push the food through.
 However, lodged food with liquid on top typically makes it worse.